carllippert/floo_network/README.md

-## _Productivity_ is a low level building block for human centric crypto systems
+## The Floo Network is the base building block for the future of composable work.

 ### WTF does that mean?